Meeds122/v_blogger/README.md

   - Update MFA method
   - Other MFA options
 - More convenient navigation
-  - Admin header links on drafts
+  - Admin header links when logged in as admin
-  - Front page pagination
+  - Front page pagination or infinite scroll
 - Additional responsiveness on long requests
   - Login
   - Uploads
-- Post search
-- SEO improvements
+- SEO improvements, no-JS support
+  - More templating, less dynamic load. $tmpl can replace where htmx was used for just HTML no-escaping
+- Change config settings post initial setup
 - Markdown support!
 Maybe?

 ## Media